The freight industry has been rapidly evolving with smart solutions emerging to solve antiquated issues.

 However, when a carrier connects their ELD with Shipwell, drivers can make more money by getting better data on their lane rates to find revenue opportunities.

 Plus, shippers get better information on the fleet and can confidently book with carriers in their area.

 Carriers who allow their business to opt-in to the transparency of data through ELD integration will bring their operations into the future of freight and boost their popularity among carrier businesses.
 When more shippers choose certain carriers for their freight, drivers will see profits consistently rise.

-This year is an exciting time in the freight world as more technology disrupts the industry and creates better environments for shippers, brokers, and carriers.
+This year is an exciting time in the freight world as more technology disrupts the industry and creates better environments for shippers, 3PLs, and carriers.
 But, what’s key to understand is that despite the disruptions in the industry, there are still challenges to merge new and old tech to keep the supply chain moving.

 Sign up for a demo now to utilize tech updates like these in our platform in the near future.